Double bond: Variations

 In molecules with alternating double bonds and single bonds, p-orbital overlap can exist over multiple atoms in a chain, giving rise to a conjugated system.
 Conjugation can be found in systems such as dienes and enones.
 In cyclic molecules, conjugation can lead to aromaticity.
-In cumulenes, two double bonds are adjacent.
+In cumulenes, two double bonds are adjacent and do not overlap with each other.

-Double bonds are common for period 2 elements carbon, nitrogen, and oxygen, and less common with elements of higher periods.
-Metals, too, can engage in multiple bonding in a metal ligand multiple bond.
+Double bonds are common for period 2 elements carbon, nitrogen, and oxygen, and less common with elements of higher periods, a distinction called the double bond rule.
+Metals, too, can engage in multiple bonding in a metal–ligand multiple bond.

-Group 14 alkene homologs
+Group 14 alkene homologues

-Double bonded compounds, alkene homologs, R2E=ER2 are now known for all of the heavier group 14 elements.
+Double bonded compounds, alkene homologues, R2E=ER2 are now known for all of the heavier group 14 elements.
 Unlike the alkenes these compounds are not planar but adopt twisted and/or trans bent structures.
 These effects become more pronounced for the heavier elements.
 The distannene (Me3Si)2CHSn=SnCH(SiMe3)2 has a tin-tin bond length just a little shorter than a single bond, a trans bent structure with pyramidal coordination at each tin atom, and readily dissociates in solution to form (Me3Si)2CHSn: (stannanediyl, a carbene analog).
 The bonding comprises two weak donor acceptor bonds, the lone pair on each tin atom overlapping with the empty p orbital on the other.
 In contrast, in disilenes each silicon atom has planar coordination but the substituents are twisted so that the molecule as a whole is not planar.
 In diplumbenes the Pb=Pb bond length can be longer than that of many corresponding single bonds Plumbenes and stannenes generally dissociate in solution into monomers with bond enthalpies that are just a fraction of the corresponding single bonds.
 Some double bonds plumbenes and stannenes are similar in strength to hydrogen bonds.
-The Carter-Goddard-Malrieu-Trinquier model can be used to predict the nature of the bonding.
+The Carter–Goddard–Malrieu–Trinquier model can be used to predict the nature of the bonding.